diverse-project/k3/README.md

 * an example of FSM Operational Semantics
 * an example of integration with Spoon
 * an integration to generate Kevoree components.
+* Example with multiples aspects on the same metaclasses
+* Example with aspect inheritance

 TODO
-* Example with multiples aspects on the same metaclasses
+* Example of Xtend that work on a xtend program
+* AspectProperty Active Annotation
 * Example with design by contracts
-* Example with aspect inheritance
 * Pretty printer from k2 to k3
+* Example of Aspect that overrides emf method
+* Documentation to explain self, and _self on aspects.
+* Example with GWT